Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/folder_monitor_uconf.md

 The first directory presents the simplest possible configuration, leaving most parameters set to their default values.

-- All of the files in the directory sub-tree are candidates for the SEND submission.
+- All of the files in the directory sub- tree are candidates for the SEND submission.
 - The files are sent to a given partner, newyork, using an IDF name of IDFA.

 The following commands create the configuration defined for directory A.